vampireLibrarianMonk/amd-gpu-hello/README.md

 3. Use the following [instruction set](https://www.jetbrains.com/help/pycharm/configuring-python-interpreter.html) to set your python interpreter to use your python environment with the result of the last step.

+### Note on Memory
+To increase the memory allocated to PyCharm's Java Virtual Machine (JVM), follow these steps:

+Open PyCharm.

+Access Memory Settings:

+Navigate to Help in the top menu.
+Select Change Memory Settings.
+Adjust Memory Allocation:

+In the dialog that appears, increase the memory value as needed.
+Click Save and Restart to apply the changes.
+This process modifies the -Xmx parameter, which sets the maximum heap size for the JVM running PyCharm.

 ## Mamba Pytorch Installation
 1. Create a Python Environment in mamba